eyal0/Chicken-story/README.md

 adopt_learning_rate = 1 / adopt_time * adopt_success_rate
 ```

 I could also work out the learning rate for guessing.
-If there are `n` unknown pets then my odds of guess right are 1 in 2<sup>n</sup>.
+If there are `n` unknown pets then my odds of guessing right are 1 in 2<sup>n</sup>.
 And when I get it right, I learn all `n` of them:

 ```
 guess_learning_rate = n / guess_time * (1 / 2**n)
 ```

-Setting those two to equal and solving for n, I was able to calculate that if I knew 7 or more out of the 12 pets, I could just guess the rest of them and it would be more effective than adopt me.
+Setting those two to equal and solving for n, I was able to calculate that if I knew mor than 7 of the 12 pets, I could just guess the rest of them and it would be more effective than adopt me.
 I put this into the harvester and a couple week later my friends and I had a database that was complete enough to work.

 # Solution server

-Microsoft Research did a good job but they made a couple mistakes.
+Microsoft Research did a good job but they made a couple protocol mistakes.
 First of all, they never rate-limited their service.
-This is what let the harvester work so well.
-Another mistake that they made was in how they handled correct solutions.
+This is what let the harvester work.
+Second, they mistake that they made was in how they handled correct solutions.

 There are three parties in the captcha process: